We spent 284 hours researching and testing lacing techniques for running shoes. Here, you’ll find our best recommendations. Enjoy.

 Perhaps, it’s not the easiest way to buckle up your running shoes, but you can use it to impress friends at a party, or maybe save a life using it.
 You never know!

 Some people find that lacing takes up too much time, and they would fancy way how to lace shoes without tying.
 On October 21 2015 Nike officially announced a release of a perfect treat for this crowd: self-lacing shoes.

 The idea was not new: back in 80’s Robert Zemeckis released a time-travel movie “Back to the Future”, where the main hero discovers in a far from his perspective 2015 a very fancy pair of Nike self-lacing shoes.
 This marketing trick worked well for the company, who sponsored the film production.

 And there’s more to it.
 Nike keeps working on adaptive lacing, while the first models already made quite a shush on the web.

 There are a lot of lacing techniques that you can use, depending on what you want to adjust.
 Bear in mind that not all lacing techniques work for everyone.
 It is best if you try a technique and do a few runs around the house prior to hitting the pavement.
 If you still feel discomfort, you can adjust accordingly.

-Lacing techniques influence performance, comfort and fit, so make sure to memorize the best ones for your casual or professional running.
+Lacing techniques influence performance, comfort and fit, so make sure to memorise the best ones for your casual or professional running.